Target Span Detection for Implicit Harmful Content: Experiments

 \section{Experiments}

-In our experiments, we evaluate the performance of \modelname on the cross-domain test dataset from our data collection (IHC, SBIC, and DynaHate) as well as PLEAD~\cite{calabrese-etal-2022-plead}, a publicly available human-annotated dataset.
+In our experiments, we evaluate the performance of \modelname on the cross-domain test dataset from our data collection (IHC, SBIC, and DynaHate) as well as PLEAD~\cite{calabrese-etal-2022-plead}, a publicly available human-annotated dataset capturing a combination of explicit and implicit target spans.
 We use only ``hate'' annotated samples from PLEAD (similarly we filter our dataset).
-Even though contents may have multiple target spans, the original PLEAD dataset, published the data collapsed such samples to have exactly one target span at a time.
+Even though contents may have multiple target spans, the original PLEAD dataset, published the original data as exactly one target span per content at a time.
 We reunite such samples to have multiple target spans, to have the same data distribution as ours.
 The PLEAD dataset is composed of 2,462 samples, including 1,969 for training, 246 for development, and 247 for testing.
-Average TPC and ALT with standard deviations (cf.~Table~\ref{data:stats}) are 1.9(0.9) and 1.6(0.7), respectively.
+Average Target span Per Content (TPC) and Average length of targets (ALT) with standard deviations (cf.~Table~\ref{data:stats}) are 1.9(0.9) and 1.6(0.7), respectively.

 \paragraph*{Encoders.} To train \modelname we use three different transformer encoders: 1) Bert-Base~\cite{delvin-bert}; 2) RoBERTa-Large~\cite{zhuang-etal-2021-robustly}; and 3) Hate-BERT~\cite{caselli-etal-2021-hatebert}, a BERT model pre-trained on hate data.